 - Select "AARC Applicants" from the drop-down menu.

-- Complete the online form, upload all of the following materials as PDF documents, and submit the entire application package by 11:59 p.m.
-EDT, Wednesday, May 15, 2013.
+- Complete the online application and demographic information forms, upload all of the following materials as PDF documents, and submit the entire application package by 11:59 p.m.
+EDT, Thursday, May 15, 2014.

 - Cover letter (limit 1 page)

 Explain how this award will facilitate advancement of your academic-research career.

 - Mentored Teaching Plan (limit 3 pages)

 The plan must be composed of mentored activities.
 Specify how the plan is a logical next step in the development of your teaching/mentoring skills.
 List the specific activities, the type and frequency of interaction with your teaching mentor(s), and measurable learner outcomes.
 You must include a brief description addressing the mentor's qualifications and how he/she will contribute to the aims of your proposal.

 - Mentored Research Plan (limit 3 pages)